7even/loc_counter/README.md

 ## Usage

-The gem install a single executable `loc_counter`.
+The gem installs a single executable `loc_counter`.

 ### On a project